The project is in a healthy, maintained state

 CI Gem Version

-BotChallengePage lets you protect certain routes in your Rails app with CloudFlare Turnstile "CAPTHCA alternate" bot detector.
+BotChallengePage lets you protect certain GET routes in your Rails app with CloudFlare Turnstile "CAPTHCA alternate" bot detector.
 Rather than the typical form submission use case for Turnstile, the user will be redirected to an interstitial challenge page, and automatically redirected back immediately on success.

 challenge page screenshot